 We aim to leverage our experience and compassion for empowering entrepreneurs to provide quality resources to small businesses impacted by the COVID-19 pandemic.
 Every participating business owner will receive the resources and skills necessary to integrate the proposed intuitive system successfully.

-Kay Tita has partnered with the Seattle Office of Economic Development to create the Digital Sales Access Program (DSAP) to support Small businesses impacted by Covid-19.
+Kay Tita has partnered with the Seattle Office of Economic Development and Comcast to create the Digital Sales Access Program (DSAP) to support Small businesses impacted by Covid-19.

 The Digital Access Program is geared towards equipping and empowering minority small business owners with a Point of Sales System (POS) and the tools and training needed to connect digitally and effectively grow their business.